Wealth

 Before we go on, this article is from Stock Market School –– an investing community that actually teaches you how to invest and provides you with education and community to help demystify the process and make investing accessible for all.
 Learn more about our user-friendly investing platform.

 Unsure if you’re ready to start investing?
-Can you answer these three questions?
+Ask yourself these questions:

 • Do you have an emergency fund of 3-6 months?